automenta/cog/doc/x.6.md

 /**
     * Performs backward chaining to query the truth value of a target Atom pattern.
-    * Supports variables and unification.
+    * Supports variables and unify.
     *
     * @param queryAtom The Atom pattern to query (can contain variables).
     * @param maxDepth Maximum recursion depth.
-    * @return A list of bindings (variable assignments) and the corresponding inferred Atom for each successful proof path.
+    * @return A list of bind (variable assignments) and the corresponding inferred Atom for each successful proof path.
       */
       public List<QueryResult> query(Atom queryAtom, int maxDepth) {
       return inferenceEngine.backwardChain(queryAtom, maxDepth);